cortexlabs/cortex/docs/development.md

 1. `make ostop` to stop the in-cluster operator
 1. `make devstart` to run the off-cluster operator (which rebuilds the CLI and restarts the Operator when files change)
 1. `path/to/cortex/bin/cortex configure` (on a separate terminal) to configure your cortex CLI to use the off-cluster operator.
-When prompted for operator URL, use `http://localhost:8888`.
+When prompted for operator URL, use `http://localhost:8888`

 If you want to switch back to the in-cluster operator:

 1. `<ctrl+C>` to stop your off-cluster operator
 1. `oinstall` to install the operator in your cluster
 1. `path/to/cortex/bin/cortex configure` to configure your cortex CLI to use the in-cluster operator.
-When prompted for operator URL, use the URL shown when running `oinstall`.
+When prompted for operator URL, use the URL shown when running `oinstall`

 ## Dev Workflow